aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 # Amazon API Gateway to AWS Lambda to Amazon OpenSearch Serverless NextGen

 This pattern deploys a serverless semantic search API using Amazon API Gateway, AWS Lambda, and Amazon OpenSearch Serverless with the NextGen architecture.
-Both Lambda and OpenSearch scale independently to zero when idle, resulting in zero baseline compute cost.
+All three services operate on a pay-per-use model with no minimum baseline cost, meaning the entire stack incurs zero compute charges when idle.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-opensearch-serverless-nextgen

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.